LEGATO: Cross-Embodiment Imitation Using a Grasping Tool

 Citation

-title={LEGATO: Cross-Embodiment Visual Imitation Using a Grasping Tool},
+title={LEGATO: Cross-Embodiment Imitation Using a Grasping Tool},

 author={Seo, Mingyo and Park, H. Andy and Yuan, Shenli and Zhu, Yuke and